Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems

 \subsection{Centralized Full Waveform Inversion}

-\ac{FWI} is a geophysical imaging technique based on seismic measurements.
-Despite being rooted in seismic subsurface reconstruction, \ac{FWI} is applied to various other modalities such as ultrasound, ground penetrating radar and electrical resistivity tomography.
 In its ordinary formulation, FWI aims at minimizing a least-squares cost functional of a data residual with respect to a subsurface parameter $\model(\vecCoord)$ that varies over space coordinate $\vecCoord$.
 The residual is evaluated between observed measurements $\scaData^\obs(t)$ and predicted or synthesized measurements $\scaData^\syn(t,\model)$ over time $t$.
 The synthesized measurements $\scaData^\syn(t,\model)$ are generated by solving the acoustic wave equation and sampling the obtained wavefield $u_\idxSrc(\vecCoord,t)$ at the receiver positions via a sampling operator $S_{\idxSrc,\idxRec}$ for a receiver~$\idxRec$ and the respective source~$\idxSrc$.
 The fact that the minimization is coupled to the acoustic wave equation can be formulated as a constraint in the resulting optimization problem:

 where $\sum_{\idxSrc,\idxRec}:=\sum_{\idxSrc=1}^\noSrc \sum_{\idxRec=1}^\noRec$ and $\noSrc,\noRec$ is the number of seismic sources and receivers, respectively.
 In our case, the subsurface parameter $\model(\vecCoord)$ is a function over space and represents the spatial distribution of the $P$-wave velocity.
 As can be seen, FWI essentially aims at solving an optimization problem that is constrained by a \ac{PDE}.
 In the wave equation~\eqref{eq:awe}, $\source_\idxSrc(\vecCoord, t)$ is the seismic source specific to source~$\idxSrc$.
 Solving \eqref{eq:awe} for a subsurface model $\model(\vecCoord)$ results in the wavefield $\wavefield_\idxSrc(\vecCoord, t)$ which is then sampled at the receiver positions $\{\vecCoord_\idxRec\}_{\idxRec=1}^{\noRec}$ to give $\scaData^\syn_{\idxSrc,\idxRec}(t,\model)$.